Why We Need Your Social Security Number

 The authority to require your social security number is found under Internal Revenue Code of 1954, 26 U.S.C.
 85, Sections 6011(a), 6050(b), 6109(a), P.L.
 98-369, Section 1137(a)(1) and under Wisconsin Statute Section 108.04(2)(e).

 Personal information you provide may be used for secondary purposes [Privacy Law, s.
 15.04(1)(m), Wis.
 Stats.].
-In addition to reporting your income from unemployment to the IRS and WI Dept. of Revenue, we also share information about your claim with other federal and state agencies to help them determine your eligibility for or amounts of benefits payable under their programs.
+In addition to reporting your income from unemployment to the Internal revenue Service (IRS) and Wisconsin Department of Revenue, we also share information about your claim with other federal and state agencies to help them determine your eligibility or amounts of benefits payable under their programs.
 Some of those programs include General Assistance, Food Stamps, Wisconsin Works (W-2), Temporary Assistance for Needy Families, and Medicaid.